-It is a high level interface to support other tokens as well, which do not have a pin and otp separation - they could overwrite this method returns tuple of 1. true or false for the pin match, 2. the otpcounter (int) and the 3. reply (dict) that will be added as additional information in the JSON response of /validate/check.
+It is a high level interface to support other tokens as well, which do not have a pin and otp separation - they could overwrite this method

 If the authentication succeeds an OTP counter needs to be increased, i.e. the OTP value that was used for this authentication is invalidated!